 We also place a strong emphasis on teaching our children essential ‘Learn to Learn’ skills that will equip them to be learners for life.
 These attributes are taught explicitly but are embedded in all that we do.
 We focus on six key areas so that our children become:

 At Upton Meadows we believe that success in reading has a direct effect on progress in all areas of the curriculum and is crucial in developing a child’s self-esteem, confidence and motivation.
 Competence in reading is the key to independent learning and is given the highest priority by all staff.

-In line with the Early Years Foundation Stage Framework and the National Curriculum 2014, we teach children the phonics skills (using Letters and Sounds) to decode words and then use literacy lessons and reading lessons to aid their comprehension of text.
-Children will bring home books from our Oxford Reading Tree scheme to read with adults at home and a library book to share and enjoy.
+In line with the Early Years Foundation Stage Framework and the National Curriculum 2014, we teach children the phonics skills (using Read Write Inc) to decode words and then use literacy lessons and reading lessons to aid their comprehension of text.
+Children will bring home books from our Read Write Inc scheme and Oxford Reading Tree scheme to read with adults at home and a library book to share and enjoy.

 You will find some useful links in the sidebar to websites that will help you support your child to be a confident reader.

 The way we teach maths now is probably quite different to the way that you learnt at school.
 To help you to support your child with maths at home we have created some visual calculation policies which can be downloaded from this page which will hopefully clearly show how we teach each operation and how each method progresses with your child’s development.
 Your child should be familiar with these methods.
 If you need any additional support please speak to the class teacher in the first instance.

 We use lots of concrete apparatus to support learning whenever a new concept is introduced.
 This then moves to pictorial representations and then to abstract representations.